adobe-apiplatform/umapi-documentation/en/samples/SampleGroups.md

 ### User Group membership actions

-In the "do" list for a "usergroup", add the User Group as a member of two Product Configurations, and add a user as a member of the User Group.
+In the "do" list for a "usergroup", add the User Group as a member of two Product Profiles, and add a user as a member of the User Group.
 This gives the new group member access to the products.

 ```json
 ========================= REQUEST ==========================